 Scope of Study

-The scope of the study is limited to the underground mining industry, which will use the technology to monitor CO2, CO temperature, humidity PM2.5, and PM10.
+The scope of the study is limited to the underground mining industry, which will use the technology to monitor CO2, CO temperature, humidity, PM2.5, and PM10.
 The system will enhance communication and provide an emergency response to the miners.
 This study might not explore all the potential Internet of Things technologies or address all the safety and communication challenges in underground gemstone mines.
 Financial and other resource constraints may limit the duration and scale of this research proposal.
 The study will also focus on the geological aspect of gemstone mining and broader social and economic issues.

 CHAPTER TWO: LITERATURE REVIEW